 You can check for last year’s top-performing content in your Google Analytics account by navigating to Behaviour > Site Content > All Pages and changing the date range to Q4 2019.

 From there, you can use this list as a starting point for which posts you might want to consider updating.
 Updating and improving older content, which already has some authority and traffic, can often bring more traffic than publishing new content.
 This is because it takes time for content to climb in Google SERPs and attracts links.

 As well as the content itself, check over how well each piece is monetized.
 Are you using the best formats for that piece?
 Are the placements viewable?
 Are there any additional opportunities?

-If you can’t produce your own video content then consider 360 video units where pre-made video content, player and video monetization come as a single package (OKO publishers can discuss this opportunity with their account managers).
+If you can’t produce your own video content, then you should consider 360 video units where pre-made video content, player and video monetization come as a single package.
+OKO publishers can discuss this opportunity with their account managers.

-A lot can change in a year.
-Be sure to check your key templates on the devices that your customers are using now.
+It is critical to ensure that your website is responsive to other devices, such as mobile and tablet, so that you are capturing as many impressions as possible.
+A lot can change in a year, so be sure to check your key templates on the devices that your customers are using now.
 You want to ensure that your site not only delivers a great user experience on those devices, but your revenue generating placements are going to be in view.

 Check the pricing of any line items that you have trafficked as price priority.
 Fill and CPMs both change through the year and you want to ensure that pricing is accurate going into Q4.
 Set prices too low and those lines won’t meet their impression potential.
 Too high and you’ll be giving impressions to your price priority lines when other lines could have paid more (for more information on setting CPM rates, please click here).